 The College of Arts and Humanities provides a limited number of Graduate Assistantships.
-Graduate Teaching Assistantships pay a stipend (\$14,000/year in 2013-14) and provide a tuition waiver in exchange for which students teach two courses in both the fall and spring semesters or perform equivalent work on other projects.
-A Graduate Teaching Assistantship also provides health insurance coverage for the student.
+Graduate Teaching and Graduate Research Assistantships pay a stipend (\$14,000/year in 2016-17) and provide a tuition waiver in exchange for which students teach two courses in both the fall and spring semesters, or the performance of equivalent work on other projects.
+A Graduate Assistantship also provides health insurance coverage for the student.
 Graduate assistantships are offered only to full-time students.

-Students on Graduate Assistantships are evaluated and contracted annually, contingent upon continued academic progress and budget availability.
+Students on Graduate Assistantships are contracted and evaluated annually, contingent upon continued academic progress and budget availability.
 In most cases a student's award is renewed for a period of four years as a full-time student in the T&T program.